Skip to main content

 cordon integration enable

-cordon integration enable <tool> [--scope project|user] [OPTIONS]
+cordon integration enable <claude-code|codex|hermes> [OPTIONS]

 Argument / OptionDescription

-<tool>claude-code, codex, or hermes
+<integration>claude-code, codex, or hermes

---scopeConfiguration scope (see defaults below)
+--scopeConfiguration scope (see defaults below; Hermes supports user scope only)

 --config, -cPath to cordon.toml (default: ./cordon.toml)